 Asian Language & Alphabet Support

-Special support for simple left to right display systems.
+Special support for right to left alphabets on simple left to right display systems.

 Creating Fonts for many languages

 Create text optimized fonts for all languages supported by Windows.

 The IconEdit package support 3 different types of alphabets for international fonts

 - Simple left to right alphabets with a low number of diacritics and ligatures.
 This includes Latin, Cyrillic or Greek characters and Chinese, Japanese or Korean ideograms.
 Unicode defines all glyphs (character shapes) in this alphabet group.
 The characters can be included in the font based on the required alphabet, and they can be written directly to the display.

 - Middle Eastern right to left alphabets with a low number of diacritics and ligatures.
 This includes Hebrew, Syrian, Samaritan, Mandiac or Arabic.
 Unicode defines all glyphs (character shapes) in this alphabet group.
 The characters can be included in the font based on the required alphabet.
 The texts are stored from left to right and should be read from right to left.
 Before writing to the display, the character order has to be rearranged.
 In the case of Arabic, the characters also have to be changed to special presentation characters.
 The presentation characters are glyphs that have other shapes to enable the connection of the characters.

 - South Asian alphabets with a high number of diacritics and ligatures.
 This includes Devanagari, Bengali, Gurmukhi, Gujariti, Oriya, Kannada, Malayalam, SinHala, Myanmar, Khmer, and Telugu.
 Unicode only defines basic characters and diacritic glyphs for these alphabets.
 A useful font can not be based on the required alphabet alone but has to be created for a specific text before it can be written to the display.